GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

 ```
 !!!
 Options

-      `-f program-file` : Reads the AWK program source from the file program-file, instead of from the first command line argument.
+      `-f program-file` OR `--file program-file`: Reads the AWK program source from the file program-file, instead of from the first command line argument.

-      `-F fs`            : Use fs for the input field separator
+      `-F fs`OR `--field-separator fs`  : Use fs for the input field separator

 Default behaviour of `awk` is to print every line of data from the specified file. .i.e. mimics `cat`